isomerpages/moe-temasekjc/_about/Administration and Facilities.md

 *   <p><a href="/files/About/Canteen/application form for canteen stalls.pdf">Application Form for Canteen Stalls</a></p>

 <p style="text-align: justify;">2.
-Attached the following documents together with the application form:</p>
+Attach the following documents together with the application form:</p>

 * Photocopy of the NRIC (front and back)